MartinPankraz/ABAP-Developer-Day/student/quest5.md

 <img alt="Provide name" src="../img/student/Quest5/CreateBotName.jpg"  width="600">
 </p>

-> Note: You  might be asked to do a Tour of the Botframework.
+> **Note**: You  might be asked to do a Tour of the Bot framework.
 Just skip this for now.

 ## Modify the Greeting